 A new press release says that T-Mobile intends to rigorously "track the market," adjusting its trade-in prices every day to make sure it stays ahead of carrier alternatives.
 Read More

 Update 6/24: In a statement to Tmonews, T-Mobile has confirmed that it has a system in place that allows users (and UpgradeSwap) to check the IMEI to verify whether or not the device is being financed.
 You can find that tool here.

 If a customer wants to purchase a T-Mobile phone and is checking the IMEI number, they should be using our tool for the correct information.

 Update 2 6/24: In this ever-increasing back-and-forth battle, UpgradeSwap has now responded with a claim that T-Mo's own system doesn't even work correctly half the time.
+They even provided us with a screenshot of the system showing an invalid IMEI error on a T-Mobile Galaxy S4.
 Read More

 It's easy for the tech world to forget that not everyone is looking to buy a new $200 phone on contract every six months.
 Vodafone UK hasn't forgotten, though.
 The British carrier is launching a new service to help put top-tier smartphones in the hands of pay-as-you-go customers by selling them lightly used hardware.
 More specifically, phones exchanged within the carrier's 7-day return window.

 If you're buying a phone without a contract, the up-front cost would be slightly cheaper, as one would expect from a used device.
 For those concerned, stores do check to ensure the mobiles still work, wipe any data or settings, and package them up with any requisite accessories.
 Read More